biradarganesh25/Packet-Sniffer/README.md

 # Packet-Sniffer
 A simple packet sniffer in C, using sockets.
+The code is commented for better understanding.